leecade/offline-todo-api/README.md

 ### GET /todos/stream

-Can be used as a event source that will stream an `updated` notification whenever a todo is created or deleted.
+Can be used as a event source that will stream an `updated` message whenever a todo is created or deleted.